alexwlchan/alexwlchan.net/src/_posts/2020/2020-02-23-adjusting-the-dominant-colour-of-an-image.md

 layout: post
 date: 2020-02-23 20:58:34 +0000
 title: Adjusting the dominant colour of an image
-tags: acorn python images colour
+tags: acorn python images colour drawing-things
 summary: Adjusting the hue to get different colour variants of the same image.
 ---